open-policy-agent/gatekeeper/website/docs/mutation.md

       value: "admin"
 ```

-### Setting security context of a specific container in a Pod in a namespace to be privileged
+### Setting security context of a specific container in a Pod in a namespace to be non-privileged

-Set the security context of container named `foo` in a Pod in namespace `bar` to be privileged
+Set the security context of container named `foo` in a Pod in namespace `bar` to be non-privileged

 ```yaml
 apiVersion: mutations.gatekeeper.sh/v1alpha1